How to Solve "No Valid Sources are Available for this Video" Error

 7. Check if the Website is Down

-Last but not least, the problem isn't always on your end.
+Don’t forget, the issue might not be on your end.
 The website might be down, or the video you wanted to watch might have been taken down.
 One fast approach to check is to play a few more videos on the same site.
 If nothing works, the problem is probably with their servers.

 Advanced Solutions for Persistent Video Errors